ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 - Some parameter might be hurting, such as `completion_only_loss=True,`

 TODO: I'm going to use a very high learning rate to try to destroy the policy.
+However it did not have any effect.

+Then I have tried using trl without unsloth.
+Then I have noticed problems in the server, it does not seem to support LoRA.
+My hypothesis is that unsloth was not trying to modify the weights.

+TODO: play with the smallest possible task so I can check if it works:
+1. Unsloth without server
+2. TRL with server

 ## Conclusion